 \section{Appendix A}

-The website https://emoji-semantic-change.herokuapp.com presents an interactive interface for exploring the data used in this paper.
+The website https://semantic-change.emoji-research.com/ presents an interactive interface for exploring the data used in this paper.
 The monthly semantic change scores from 2012 to 2018 are available for all emoji and multiple emoji can be displayed and compared as timelines.
 In addition, for each emoji the most similar words are shown, aggregated by month or by year, to give a sense of what an emoji's semantics are at different times.
-A Github link is provided, where all raw data can be exported in CSV format for the selected emoji.
+This semantic neighbour data can be exported in CSV format for the selected emoji.
 For users who wish to perform their own analysis, the raw semantic change data and